 OSHA bloodborne pathogens training that meets hazard communication standards must be provided to all employees who may come in contact with blood or other potentially infectious bodily fluids during their employment.
 This includes writing an exposure control plan outlining how the funeral home will protect employees from exposure to infectious wastes.

 Check with your medical waste provider to see if they have a compliance program available.
 Many offer online solutions that are economical and still provide everything you need to protect your business.

 In addition to OSHA training, personal protective equipment (PPE) to prevent exposure is key.
 PPE can include face and eye protection, body protection, hand protection and more.
 Look at the nurse who recently contracted the Ebola virus after caring for a patient in Dallas with Ebola.
-Director of the Centers for Disease Control and Prevention (CDC), Tom Frieden, said “We don’t know what occurred, but at some point there was a breach in protocol.”
+Director of the Centers for Disease Control and Prevention (CDC), Tom Frieden, said: “We don’t know what occurred, but at some point, there was a breach in protocol.”
 He went on to say that treating a patient with Ebola can be done safely but “even a single inadvertent slip can result in contamination.”
-This will becoming even more vital if more patients die from Ebola and their remains may be handled by coroners and medical examiners.
+This will become even more vital if more patients die from Ebola and their remains may be handled by coroners and medical examiners.